USDA-SCINet/scinet-site/pages/support/FAQs.md

 ## Accounts & Login
 ---
 ### How do I get an account (I am an ARS employee)?
 Please fill out the [SCINet Account Request Form]({{ site.baseurl }}/about/signup).
 The request will be forwarded to your supervisor for approval.
-You may want to notify your supervisor so they are aware of the incoming email that requires a response.
+You may want to notify your supervisor so they are aware that the incoming email requires a response.
 Once your supervisor has granted approval, an account will be created for you and you will receive an email from the Virtual Research Support Core (VRSC) with logon information.

 ### How do I get an account for non-ARS collaborators, students, or postdocs?
 All students, postdocs, visiting scientists, and collaborators must have an ARS sponsor.
-All requests must also be approved by the Research Leader.
+All requests must also be approved by your supervisor.

 Please fill out the [Non-ARS SCINet Account Request Form]({{ site.baseurl }}/about/signup).
-The request will be forwarded to the sponsor’s supervisor for approval.
-You may want to notify your supervisor so they are aware of the incoming email that requires a response.
+The request will be forwarded to your supervisor for approval.
+You may want to notify your supervisor so they are aware that the incoming email requires a response.

-Collaborators also have access to this website for user guides and upon account approval, access to the VRSC for operational assistance and the [SCINet VRSC Forum](https://forum.scinet.usda.gov) user forum for user discussion.
+Upon account approval and creation, collaborators will also have access to the VRSC for technical assistance and the [SCINet Forum](https://forum.scinet.usda.gov) for user discussion.

 ### How do I reactivate my account?
 Users whose accounts have been deactivated for inactivity will need to submit a new [SCINet account request form]({{ site.baseurl }}/about/signup).